AnanthuMuralee/Plant_ML/README.md

 # Plant_ML

+Project based on machine learning and image processing.
-Classification of two different plants using image processing convolution.
+In this project differentiation  of two plants is done using convolution.